cgiffard/GAAD-Talk-2013/README.md

 * [View the slide deck](https://rawgithub.com/cgiffard/GAAD-Talk-2013/master/index.html#0)
 * [Get in touch](http://app.net/cgiffard)

+### Notes

+You can see a demo of the video technology at http://deewr.gov.au/videos

 ### Technology

 This slide deck is powered by the most minimal JS/HTML slide deck ever: